vkolev/PyiUpdater/docs/index.rst

 What is PyiUpdater?
 ~~~~~~~~~~~~~~~~~~~

 In its simplest form PyiUpdater is a collection of modules, when used together, makes its super simple to add auto-update functionality to your app.
+Support for patch updates are included out of the box :)

 A high level break down of the framework consists of 3 parts.

 Client
     Is the module you import into your app that provides the update functionality.
+It also uses the Patcher module internally.

 Core
-    Consists of the Archiver, Downloader, FileCrypt, KeyHandler, Patcher & Utils.
+    Consists of the Archiver, Downloader, FileCrypt, KeyHandler, PackageHandler & Utils.

 CLI
     A terminal app that provides menu driven access to meta-data grabbing, update diff's, signing & uploading of application updates.
 The CLI uses the core to provide this functionality.